 - Disposal Method

 Inventory Control - The Finance Directorate along with Portfolios, Faculties and Sections must nominate a staff member who is responsible for conducting and coordinating local stocktakes.
-Stocktakes in each Portfolio, Faculty and Sections should be conducted on an annual basis, with the exception of FedUni Living where a rolling stocktake is to be conducted throughout the year.
+Stocktakes in each Portfolio, School and Sections should be conducted on an annual basis, with the exception of FedUni Living where a rolling stocktake is to be conducted throughout the year.